emillard-code/SpringCloudRibbonJT1/src/main/resources/README.txt

 2) Check "Allow parallel run".
 Click "OK".

-3) The application can be run multiple times in parallel now.
+3) Multiple instances of the application can be run in parallel now.

 4) Make sure to change the port number in "application.properties" when running additional instances.